JuliaGPU/Vulkan.jl/docs/src/features.md

 ## Error handling

-[ResultTypes.jl](https://github.com/iamed2/ResultTypes.jl) is used for error handling.
+Error handling is achieved via [ResultTypes.jl](https://github.com/iamed2/ResultTypes.jl) to avoid the large overhead incurred by `try`/`catch` blocks.
 All functions that need to perform an operation that returns a `VkResult` are wrapped into a `Result`, which contains a [`VulkanError`](@ref) if a non-success code is encountered.
 Custom error handling can be performed using the following pattern

 ```@example main
 res = create_instance(InstanceCreateInfo([], []))